smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 In this document, on-path SCONE Network Elements are generally considered within the *access* portion of the Telecommunications provider’s network.
 However, multiple SCONE Network Elements may exist along a path between the communicating peers.
-Depending on their configuration and roles they are likely to generate different throughput advices for the SCONE enabled application traffic flows, specially when different *access* technologies are in use.
+Depending on their configuration and roles they are likely to generate different throughput advices for the SCONE enabled application traffic flows, especially when different *access* technologies are in use.
 For example, the SCONE protocol in a wireless access network element may operate differently from one in a fixed broadband network.
 Wi-Fi networks provide another example, where enforcement is often per user or per Service Set Identifier (SSID), but visibility into individual UDP 4-tuples may be limited.
 Among access networks, mobile networks offer the most fine-grained visibility into traffic flows and can act on individual flows.
-In mobile networks, the User Plane Function (UPF) in 5G {{5G-Arch}} and the Packet Data Network Gateway (P-GW) in 4G {{4G-Arch}} can generate throughput advice to guide adaptive bit-rates applications on a per-flow basis.
+For example, in mobile networks, the User Plane Function (UPF) in 5G {{5G-Arch}} and the Packet Data Network Gateway (P-GW) in 4G {{4G-Arch}} can generate throughput advice to guide adaptive bit-rates applications on a per-flow basis.
 In contrast, wireline broadband networks typically apply rate limiting at a centralized Broadband Network Gateway (BNG) or at aggregation points serving multiple Customer Premises Equipment (CPE) devices.

 Accordingly, Applicability and Manageability considerations must encompass a wide range of access-network scenarios, each of which handles per-flow rate limiting differently.
-This document first presents generic considerations for the SCONE protocol and then provides network-specific guidance where throughput advisory signaling can enhance both resource utilization and user experience.
+The scope of this document is limited to presenting the generic Applicability and Manageability considerations for the SCONE protocol.

 # Terms and Definitions